 A key part of the ‘Reading Abbey Revealed’ project is creating new signage and interpretation across the Abbey Quarter including:

-We are also working on a new Story of Reading Gallery on the ground floor of Reading Museum that will explore the history of Reading Abbey and its links to the town's development.
-Most of the current Reading : People and Place Gallery is now closed until 12 February 2018 to allow the new displays to be installed.
+The new Story of Reading Gallery on the ground floor of Reading Museum explores the history of Reading Abbey and its links to the town's development.
+The new gallery opened on 12 February 2018 and acts as a starting point for visiting the Abbey Quarter.
+Our blog describes how we went about creating this new exciting gallery.

 A key part of this project is putting 27 new interpretation panels across the Abbey Quarter and town centre highlighting the Abbey’s history.
 A prototype display panel about St. Mary’s Church was displayed in the Reading Abbey Quarter: Then & Now exhibition, in the Sir John Madjeski Gallery at Reading Museum over summer 2017.
 Museum staff and volunteers asked visitors for their views on the panel’s style, colour and how clearly the historical information was explained.